riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 The function returns ether 1 or 0, as specified above.

+### open_close_EWOC()

+The open_cloe_EWOC() function is aimed to find the optimal dose for backfilling.
+It exploits the MCMC to find the best dose matching with the target dose with the constraint of being lower than the current cohort dose (limit_dose set to the current dose index in the call of evaluate_posterior() function).
+Being an MCMC run then the function returns the diagnostics an the matrix of posterior probabilities information at each dose level.
+It returns also the chosen backfill dose.

 ### maximum_open()

 The maximum_open() function serves to find the maximum dose open for the backfill.
 The function loops over the doses (each time it takes the highest dose open for backfill and lower than the current cohort dose) until a dose can be kept open (change\_backfill switches from F to T).
 The function returns the found backfill dose and the updated doses\_info dataset.